antonioortegajr/create-price-range-of-saved-links/readme.txt

 which creates several saved links using the existing fields, but adding/editing a price range.
 For simplicity I am just going to pass these via url string.
 I don't really recommend passing API keys this way however.

+Saved links are created via API PUT method.
+Links are built from a already existing saved link The first newly built saved link will have a price range of 100000 to 200000 and the next link will be 200000 to 300000 and so on until 500000 is reached.